huggingface/blog/fast-mac-diffusion.md

 ## Other Improvements in Version 1.1

 In addition to the performance optimization and fixing a few bugs, we have focused on adding new features while trying to keep the UI as simple and clean as possible.
 Most of them are obvious (guidance scale, optionally disable the safety checker, allow generations to be canceled).
-My favorite ones are the model download indicators, and a shortcut to reuse the seed from a previous generation in order to tweak the generation parameters:
+Our favorite ones are the model download indicators, and a shortcut to reuse the seed from a previous generation in order to tweak the generation parameters.

 Version 1.1 also includes additional information about what the different generation settings do.
-We want Diffusers for Mac to make image generation as approachable as possible to all Mac users, not just technologists.
+We want 🧨Diffusers for Mac to make image generation as approachable as possible to all Mac users, not just technologists.

 ## Next Steps